kferg357/note-taker/Assets/README.md

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```

+## Our Task
+Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+\